m0st4f4-hub/MCP-ProjectManager/README.md

 # Install dependencies
 # The cli.js installs these directly: fastapi, uvicorn, sqlalchemy, alembic, psycopg2-binary
 # Ensure these are captured in a requirements.txt or pyproject.toml for manual setup if preferred.
-pip install fastapi uvicorn sqlalchemy alembic psycopg2-binary
+pip install fastapi uvicorn sqlalchemy alembic psycopg2-binary python-dotenv

 # (Optional) Configure PostgreSQL
 # 1. Create a .env file in the backend/ directory